ArneCL/BlogPosts/gradle-multiple-war-files.md

 If you want to create a different type of WAR, with different resource files in this case you can create a task that is of type War type.

     task createFunctionalWar(type: War, dependsOn: classes) {
-        sourceSets.main.resources.srcDirs = ['src/test/resources']
+        from('src/test/resources/META-INF'){
+                into('WEB-INF/classes/META-INF')
+                include 'persistence.xml'
+        }
+        rootSpec.exclude 'META-INF/persistence.xml'
         classifier = 'Functional'
     }

-In this task, we change the resources source test to come from our test directory.
+In this task, we exclude a file from the WAR and replace it with one in our test directory.
 And we give it a 'Functional' classifier.

 It will now reside in build/libs/ProjectName-Functional.war